 How to Claim CME and MOC:

-Complete the online evaluation at the ACG website, www.evals.gi.org/am/2019, to claim CME credit commensurate with your participation in the course (the evaluation site for this course will open on Friday, October 25, 2019).
+Complete the online evaluation at the ACG website, www.evals.gi.org/am/2017, to claim CME credit commensurate with your participation in the course.
 Please complete your CME evaluation and MOC assessment soon after the course.
-ABIM Board Certified physicians need to complete the MOC assessment by December 31, 2019 in order for the MOC points to count toward any MOC requirements that are due by the end of the year.
-No MOC credit may be awarded for this activity after March 1, 2020.
+ABIM Board Certified physicians need to complete the MOC assessment by December 31, 2017 in order for the MOC points to count toward any MOC requirements that are due by the end of the year.
+No MOC credit may be awarded for this activity after March 1, 2018.